Help Save The Amur Leopard From Extinction!

 Sponsor: The Animal Rescue Site

-Urge the International Fund for Animal Welfare (IFAW) — an organization that works to save leopards and other animals around the world — to intervene immediately so as to halt the extinction of the Amur leopard.
+Sign the petition below and urge the International Fund for Animal Welfare (IFAW), an organization that works to save leopards and other animals around the world, to intervene immediately so as to halt the extinction of the Amur leopard.

 The Amur leopard is at the brink of extinction.
 There are only 20-30 of these beautiful jungle cats left in the world, and the numbers are decreasing.